Hey everyone! I’m here today with my first book review on this site. This week, I will be reviewing Revival by Stephen King.

 This is the ONLY Stephen King book that has creeped me out.
 Cujo, The Shining, Carrie…I felt that this was the most disturbing one of the lot.

-I would rate this book a solid 4 and a half stars.
-Without the ending, it would have been 3 and a half in all honesty.
-That was my favorite part.
+I would rate this book 8.5/10, mainly due to the ending, as it was my favorite part.

 I would give this book an age rating of 14 years+ due to frequent profanity and some darker themes.